mxbaylee/taxPlanning.js/readme.md

 strategies, such as a Roth conversion ladder and predicting tax liability over their lifetime.

+The API's are intentionally compatible with [Google Sheet App Scripts][gsas].

 ## 🧪 Examples

 A comprehensive example of Federal and State tax bracket combinations exist